cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 **Protip 2**: When you're using Dapp you might also want to join the [DappHub Collective](http://dapphub.com/), a self-organizing group of likeminded people who work with and on Dapp and Blockchain development in general.

+## useDapp

+[useDapp](https://usedapp.io/) is an opinionated, yet extensible framework for rapid dApp development.
+Its main focus is to provide a "batteries included" developer experience by combining frequently used features like React hooks and the Multicall library with software engineering best practices such as integration testing and modularity.

+An example which demonstrates the frameworks simplicity can be found in the projects [README](https://github.com/EthWorks/useDApp).
+The official documentation can be found [here](https://usedapp.readthedocs.io).

 ## Remix IDE

 The [Remix IDE](https://remix.ethereum.org/) is a fully fledged online development environment which lets you write, test, deploy and invoke Smart Contracts right from the comfort of your browser.